 A New Report From Aite Group

-This 83-page Impact Report contains 59 figures.
-Clients of Aite Group’s Retail and Wholesale Banking services can download the report by going to the Aite Group web site.
+This 22-page Impact Note contains seven figures and two tables.
+Clients of Aite Group’s Institutional Securities & Investments service can download the report at the Aite Group web site.

 * Exchange-Traded Commodities: A Primer

 * OTC Derivatives Processing: Life on the Edge